keyboard_arrow_up

 Nickel Alloys

-Alloys made up of more nickel than anything else.
+Alloys made up of more nickel than anything else and designed for heat resistance, corrosion control, strength, magnetic performance, or specialized thermal properties.

 Nickel Bars and Rods

 Straight, solid products of nickel or nickel alloys that can be extruded.
 These products can have a variety of shapes, circular, triangular, square and more.
-Nickel rod refers to a solid, straight bar that can be either round or square, although round is much more common, and is composed of either high purity nickel or nickel-based alloys.
+Nickel rod refers to a solid, straight bar that can be either round or square, although round is much more common, and is composed of either high purity nickel or nickel-based alloys for machining and fabrication.

 Nickel Metal

-An element listed on the periodic table that is silver in color and both ductile and malleable.
+An element listed on the periodic table that is silver in color and both ductile and malleable, widely used as a base material for alloys, coatings, electrical products, and corrosion-resistant components.

 Nickel Plates

-Consist of rolled nickel and are used as a component in buildings and bridges.
+Consist of rolled nickel and are used as components in industrial fabrications, processing equipment, and structural applications where alloy performance is required.

 Nickel Pricing

-Usually only quoted for a short period—usually less than a week long—as the price of nickel alters regularly.
+Usually only quoted for a short period—usually less than a week long—as the price of nickel alters regularly with market conditions, alloy demand, supply chain movement, and mill availability.

 Nickel Sheet